Links

 Funding opportunities: The foundation reaches out to their (potential) beneficiaries themselves and invite them to submit an application.
 They do not accept unsolicited project proposals but proactively explore the charity sector and make choices based on their strategic framework.

-The Asia Foundation is a nonprofit international development organization committed to improving lives and expanding opportunities across Asia and the Pacific.
+The Asia Foundation is a nonprofit international development organisation committed to improving lives and expanding opportunities across Asia and the Pacific.
 The Asia Foundation works through its network of 18 country offices across Asia and the Pacific.

 Themes: Good Governance; Women’s Empowerment and Gender Equality; Inclusive Economic Growth; Environment and Climate Action; and Regional and International Relations